endeavouros-team/EndeavourOS-archiso-nvidia/README.md

 These are the basic needed files and folders to build EndeavourOS system.
 ## Add and enable endeavour Repository at your system

-If you added the old endeavour repo, please uninstall

-`sudo pacman -Rns endeavour-keyring endeavour-mirrorlist`

-`remove the old repo from /etc/pacman.conf`

-OBS: Do in this order!

 install keyring package: